Careers

 BILLINGS, MT

-• Inspect, test, and adjust systems such as pumps, alarms, gauges, heating and cooling, and electrical components; notifying others when issues require licensed trades or craftsman.
+• Inspect, test, and adjust facility systems, including pumps, alarms, gauges, heating and cooling units, and electrical components.
+Notify licensed trades or contractors when specialized work is required.

 QUALIFICATIONS

-• High school graduation or equivalent plus a minimum two years of experience in light duty construction or maintenance to include preventative maintenance.
+• Two years of experience in light duty construction or maintenance including preventative maintenance.

 • Two years of basic blueprint drawing or reading is preferred.
-All alternative experience to be reviewed case by case basis.

 • Ability to obtain a low-pressure boiler license within one year of employment.